HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 If we consider the probability threshold as 0.5, this means that our initial prediction is that all the individuals have Heart Disease.

-Next we will now calculate the residuals for each observation by using the following formula,
+Next we calculate the residuals for each observation by using the following formula,

-     Residual = Actual value — Predicted value where Actual value= 1 if the person has Heart Disease and 0 if not and Predicted value = 0.7,
+     Residual = Actual value — Predicted value

+where Actual value= 1 if the person has Heart Disease and 0 if not and Predicted value = 0.7,